 As Ed Catmull notes, “The fact is, giving a ton of freedom to highly self-motivated people enabled us to make some significant technological leaps in a short time.”

-If you create a strong team and communicate your vision clearly, they will take your vision and run with it.
+If you create a strong team, communicate well, and appreciate your employees, they will take your vision and run with it.
 And because they will bring their own experiences and perspectives to the table, they are likely to come up with iterations and improvements that you never would have come up with alone.